Webhooks

 Setting Up Webhooks

-1. Go to Settings > Notifications in the Coldreach app
+- Go to Settings > Developer (for Outreach Finished) or Settings > Notifications (for First Touch and Positive Reply) in the Coldreach app

 Your endpoint must return a 2xx status code.
 Non-2xx responses are treated as failures.